wmamills/hvac-demo/demo-amp-dual-linux.readme.md

-# Demo4: Dual QEMU with direct kernel virtio-msg
+# demo-amp-dual-linux: Dual QEMU with direct kernel virtio-msg

-This demo has QEMU and Linux kernel with virtio-msg implemented.
+This demo has QEMU and Linux kernel with virtio-msg-amp implemented.

 Please keep in mind the following caveats for these demos at this stage: